 If the estimated rate of accrual of an outcome suggests ≥ 6 events in the exposed group during the surveillance period (~2 years), a concurrent comparator will be considered.
-The planned concurrent comparator is pregnant individuals vaccinated with seasonal flu, COVID, or Tdap vaccines during 32 0/7 through 36 6/7 weeks of gestation; however, the exact concurrent comparator will be finalized based on immunization patterns during the same gestational age range proposed for ABRYSVO vaccination.
-Additionally, if many pregnant individuals are dually exposed to both ABRYSVO and other routine vaccinations, a sufficiently sized concurrent comparator group may not be available to continue the analysis and a historical comparator group will be used for all outcomes.
+The planned concurrent comparator is pregnant individuals vaccinated with seasonal influenza, COVID, or Tdap vaccines, but remain unexposed to ABRYSVO during 32 0/7 through 36 6/7 weeks of gestation and it will be finalized based on immunization patterns during the same gestational age range proposed for ABRYSVO vaccination.
+Since ABRYSVO-exposed vaccinees are likely to be exposed to other vaccines that overlap the risk window following ABRYSVO administration, it may be challenging in the RCA to exactly "match" the profile of ABRYSVO-exposed vaccinees to comparator-exposed vaccinees, i.e., matching an ABRYSVO+influenza vaccinee to an influenza only vaccinee.
+Such an approach may more precisely isolate the potential effects of ABRYSVO and may also cause losses in sample size if matches cannot be made within the data that are incrementally arriving.
+Thus, it is planned to treat any vaccine indicated in pregnancy (e.g., influenza, Tdap, COVID-19 bivalent booster) that is not ABRYSVO interchangeably.
+Additionally, if many pregnant individuals are dually exposed to both ABRYSVO and other routine immunizations, a sufficiently sized concurrent comparator group may not be available to continue the analysis and a historical comparator group will be used for all outcomes.